 Janet rubbed her face, then stepped out of the room.
 "Nurse?
 Could you ask General Carter to join us?"

 Then she came back in and closed the door, drew a screen across a corner of the room and pointed behind it.
-"You just earned yourself an examination, young lady!"
+"You just earned yourself a comprehensive physical examination, young lady!"

 Willow opened her mouth to protest, but Joyce shook her head.
 "Don't even think about it.
 I'm not allowing you to take risks with your health, Willow.
 You're too important to me for that."